Graduate Music Audition Requirements

 Rehearse with a Boston Conservatory at Berklee choral ensemble, during which the applicant should expect to:

-- Conduct a complete work or movement from a larger work, as assigned by the head of choral studies, with which the ensemble is familiar.
+- conduct a complete work or movement from a larger work, as assigned by the choral faculty, with which the ensemble is familiar; and

-- Introduce a work or an excerpt from a larger work of the applicant’s choosing, in consultation with the head of choral studies.
+- introduce a work or an excerpt from a larger work of the applicant’s choosing, in consultation with the choral faculty.

 Interview with choral faculty, during which the applicant will:

-- Sight-read at the piano at the level of a Bach choral in open score.
+- sight-read at the piano at the level of a Bach chorale in open score;

-- Read brief excerpts in Latin, German, French, Spanish, and Italian for correct pronunciation.
+- read brief excerpts in Latin, German, French, Spanish, and Italian for correct pronunciation; and

 Collaborative Piano